bhumss/customer-churn-analysis/README.md

 Confusion Matrix

-🎯 Recall was the most important metric, because missing a customer who is about to churn is far more costly than reaching out to a loyal one.
+Recall was the most important metric, because missing a customer who is about to churn is far more costly than reaching out to a loyal one.

 Best Performing Model: Random Forest

-💡 Business Takeaways
+# Business Takeaways

-If this were a real company, here’s what I’d recommend:
+Here’s what I’d recommend:

 Focus retention efforts on new and month-to-month customers